 Then we headed back to the “city” area.
 We decided to go to Takeshita Street.
 On the way there was some really quiet and narrow streets.
 At first I was honestly kind of sketched out because they were so quiet and narrow.
 But, quickly I just began to notice all the houses along the streets and they all had this appearance of being so… homey!
 My thoughts quickly shifted from “This is sketchy” to “this street and these houses are so cute!”

 We passed this little tiny shop, and we didn’t even know what kind of shop it was at first.
 We were curious, but very hesitant.
 We were gonna just skip it but Q said something like “now is a good chance to be adventurous, maybe we should check it out.”
 Without her saying that we wouldn’t have checked it out, so I am very grateful to her for saying it.
 Because this shop (turned out to be a tea/coffee shop) was so LEGIT!
 It was SO small and quiet, just room for like 4 people to sit along this counter.
-I got some sort of tea latte and Q got some desert thing.
+I got some sort of tea latte.
+I felt so at peace in that atmosphere.
 This cafe, man.
 For whatever reason, going there, along with the rest of the path on the way to Takeshita Street, was real special to me.

 Takeshita Street was super hectic and basically 100% exclusively women’s fashion, so I didn’t have much to look at in terms of things I would buy.
 But it was still pretty neat, as many of the stores had clothes that were really “out there.”

 After that, we wandered around some other parts of Harajuku, and I thought the streets we walked were really neat.
 We went in a flower shop, a jewelry shop, and some other pretty legit shops which currently escape me.